36 Discs Murano Chandelier

 Designer: Gino Vistosi (1925-1980).

-Other versions: Different sizes and colours, more or less discs, wall lamp, ceiling lamp, table lamp.
-Other disc chandeliers on this website: Gino Vistosi Disc Chandeliers.
+Other versions: This 36 Discs Murano chandelier was made in many different sizes and colours: more or less discs, wall lamps, ceiling lamps, table lamps.
+Other disc chandeliers on this website: Disc Chandeliers.

 This spectacular hand blown crystal glass disc chandelier is characteristic of the design vocabulary of Gino Vistosi: simple, geometric shapes and monochrome colours executed in the cased glass technique.
 None of these lamps are identical and are all handmade.